SanjaysAnalysis/PwC_Power_BI/README.md

 KPI's to understand why Customers are leaving include -

-- Customers who left within the last month
+- Customers who left within the last month.
-- Services each customer has signed up for: phone, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+- Services each customer has signed up for: phone, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
-- Customer account information: how long as a customer, subscription length (contract) , payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
+- Customer account information: how long as a customer, subscription length (contract) , payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical.
-- Demographic info about customers – gender, age range, and if they have partners and dependents
+- Demographic info about customers – gender, age range, and if they have partners and dependents.

 #### Dashboard - 2(a) - Customer Retention Dashboard